Keyboard shortcuts

 Database Client

-Provides a set of functions that establish connections, execute queries and manage data transactions in different databases.
+Provides a set of functions that establish connections, execute queries and manage data transactions.

 Benchmark